How to run a mini problem framing workshop?

 We invited everyone to read them aloud and position the notes on the Abstract-Concrete scale.

 The team focused on the concrete section of the ladder and voted their top goals (one dot per person).
-The dot-voting exercise generated a heatmap that highlighted the direction the team wanted to go, and it was a good enough indicator for us as external consultants to understand the project’s purpose.
+The dot-voting exercise generated a heatmap that highlighted the direction the team wanted to go.
+It was a good enough indicator for us as external consultants to understand the project’s purpose.

 Time: 10 min